 Last week I heard another Apollo 8 story, just as powerful.
 It was told by Betty Sue Flowers, an emeritus professor at the University of Texas and former director of the Lyndon B. Johnson Presidential Library, during a National Research Council panel discussion on the future of human spaceflight (more about that meeting in a future post).
 Flowers, whose academic specialty is the study of mythology, has told the story before (here at an Apollo 8 reunion in 2009).
 She also included it in an essay in the 2012 book The Transforming Leader, in which she describes her favorite object in the LBJ library.

 I am haunted by a little piece of paper in the library archives — a note from Ho Chi Minh, leader of North Vietnam, with whom we were at war.
 It had been sent indirectly, through France.
 The note simply thanked President Johnson for a picture of the earth rising over the moon — Earthrise, it was called.
-The picture had been taken in December 1968 by the Apollo 8 astronauts, the first humans to escape earth’s gravitational field, the the first to see the dark side of the moon.
+The picture had been taken in December 1968 by the Apollo 8 astronauts, the first humans to escape earth’s gravitational field, and the first to see the dark side of the moon.
 As one of his last acts as president, Johnson had sent Earthrise to all the world’s leaders — even to those, such as Fidel Castro and Ho Chi Minh, with whom we had no diplomatic relations.
 From the transformational perspective of the earth as seen from space, all of us, even our enemies, travel together.